CheeseLee888/PALM-mGWAS/simulation/README.md

 ```

 For each study, submit `Step2.1 -> Step2.2 -> merge` only after the previous stage has finished.
-If you want to reproduce the same results currently stored under `output/`, do not run `step2.2`.
+If you want to reproduce the same results currently stored under `output/`, skip `step2.2`.

 ```bash
 STUDY=study1 sbatch --array=1-22 run/step2_1.sbatch